 Instead one of the ways you can maximise your cash flow is by taking advantage of the various income tax incentives available to residential real estate investors.

 Speak with your accountant to make sure you maximise your legitimate tax deductions as well as depreciation allowances.

-This is harder than it seems, because while most of us have experienced property from an emotional place in the past – as our own home in which we create memories with loved ones – we have not made a bricks and mortar purchase purely from a common sense, financial perspective.
+This is harder than it seems, because while most of us have experienced property from an emotional place in the past – as our own home in which we create memories with loved ones – we have not made bricks and mortar purchases purely from common sense, financial perspective.

 To invest strategically it’s essential that you remove your heart from the equation though.

 This isn’t about your personal taste, but about appealing to that target market we discussed earlier.

 You need to see housing as a commodity with the potential for profit and revenue.

 It’s not about whether you like the carpets and curtains.

 At the end of the day, property investment is a numbers game.

 Approach it with sound logic and a detached, objective eye, basing your decisions on an investment strategy aligned with who you are, where you are, and where you want to be in the future, and you’re well on your way to success.